benmvp/benmvp.com/content/posts/tools-catch-accessibility-errors-javascript-applications/index.md

 ## End-to-end testing

 [Lighthouse](https://developers.google.com/web/tools/lighthouse/) is an open-source, automated tool for improving the quality of our web pages.
 We can run it against any web page and it produces audits for many features of a web page, including accessibility.
 We can run Lighthouse in [Chrome DevTools](https://developers.google.com/web/tools/lighthouse/#devtools) on an ad-hoc basis to test our web application.
-But as part of our automated end-to-end regression test on our website, **we can use [Lighthouse CI](https://github.com/GoogleChrome/lighthouse-ci/blob/main/docs/getting-started.md) to validate the accessibility of fully-rendered pages**.
+But as part of our automated end-to-end regression test on our website, **we can use [Lighthouse CI](https://github.com/GoogleChrome/lighthouse-ci/blob/main/docs/getting-started.md) to validate the accessibility of fully rendered pages**.

 Once we've connected to our CI Provider of choice (I'm a big fan of [Github Actions](https://docs.github.com/en/actions)), we can configure Lighthouse CI to fail if the accessibility score dips below a specified threshold.
 After generating the reports, Lighthouse CI uploads them to a temporary public storage and provides a URL to access them.
 If we don't want these reports publicly available we can also set up [Lighthouse CI server](https://github.com/GoogleChrome/lighthouse-ci/blob/main/docs/getting-started.md#the-lighthouse-ci-server).